manast-1712/SMSDetection/README.md

 # SMSDetection
-Sms spam/Ham Detection using Deepl learning model.
+Sms Detection using Deep learning model And Flask Framework.